paljenczy/lichess-puzzle-printer/README.md

 - **Using Lichess**: [lichess.org](https://lichess.org) for playing and training
 - **Spreading the word**: Tell other chess players about Lichess

-Lichess is a charitable organization that keeps chess free for everyone!
+Lichess is a free, open-source, non-profit project that keeps chess accessible to everyone!

 ## Acknowledgments